So what should you do? Here is what to do if…

 You got the score you want.
 Congrats, you have won the LSAT.

 Now, all that is left is to start figuring out what school you can get into with your new score.
 This can be a bit tricky for February retakers, who are often trying to get off waitlists.
-Join us tonight at 10:30 PM CST for a discussion of assessing your LSAT score.
-You can watch right here:
+Below, watch our discussion of assessing your LSAT score.

 …You Scored At Your Practice Average, But You Want To Do Better